-- Spring semester courses will be delivered through both remote and in-person classes.
+- Spring semester courses are being delivered through both remote and in-person classes.

-- Some in-person classes that require special equipment or interactions that cannot be delivered remotely will begin the semester in-person.
+- Some in-person classes that require special equipment or interactions that cannot be delivered remotely began the semester in-person.

-- Other classes designated to be delivered in-person for the spring semester will begin with remote instruction for the first two weeks and transition to in-person delivery beginning the third week (week of Feb.
+- Other classes designated to be delivered in-person for the spring semester began with remote instruction for the first two weeks and transitioned to in-person delivery beginning the third week (week of Feb.
 1).

 - We will move to fully remote instruction for the remaining weeks in the semester after Spring Break to reduce the amount of travel to and from campuses, which reduces the potential spread of the virus.

-- We will resume residential living with mandatory COVID-19 testing for any student living in university housing upon move-in and throughout the semester, mandatory random screening testing of students registered for in-person classes or working on campus.
+- We resumed residential living with mandatory COVID-19 testing for any student living in university housing upon move-in and throughout the semester, mandatory random screening testing of students registered for in-person classes or working on campus.